The Dark Side of Toy Overload: Can Too Many Toys Harm a Child’s Development?

 The 20 toy rule is a popular minimalist approach and parenting strategy that aims to simplify your child’s toy collection and reduce clutter in your home.
 The rule suggests that you limit your child’s toys to 20, with the goal of encouraging creativity, imagination, and independent playtime.

 The 20 toy rule encourages parents to choose toys that are versatile, open-ended, and encourage exploration and problem-solving.
-This can include toys like building blocks, art materials, dress-up clothes, and puzzles.
+This can include toys like building blocks, stuffed toys, art materials, outdoor toys, dress-up clothes, and puzzles.